Sociology in Switzerland

 "In the restaurants the attempt is being made to remove the distinction between front and communications zone, between cuisine and customer.
 The customer is included, at least visually, in the event; the chef sees who he is working for."
 (Wartman 1994: 65).

-This customer centredness finds particular expression in the capital goods industry, where the customers are mostly companies themselves and bring their needs to bear with a high degree of professionalism and negotiating power.
+This customer-centeredness finds particular expression in the investment goods industry, where the customers are mostly companies themselves and bring their needs to bear with a high degree of professionalism and negotiating power.
 An example of this can be seen in the enterprise philosophy of "customer focus" introduced by ABB in 1991, which uncompromisingly endeavours to bundle all company processes to the needs of the buyers.
 While the earlier view was that the competitive edge was best secured by internal action such as rationalization and technical innovation, now the focus shifts increasingly on the cultivation of external relationships with customers or suppliers.

 "Much of the value is the service that is built into that something - the way it is designed and delivered, billed and bundled, explained and applied, repaired or renewed.
 Value is dependent on the integration and connectivity of these steps throughout the production/provision of a product/service.
 The interaction between businesses, their workers, and the suppliers and customers who trade with them has fundamentally changed and been brought closer together."
 (Pal 1995)